Cover Image for Best Low-Risk Investments for 2026 | Rule #1 Strategy

 Certificates of Deposit

-Certificates of Deposit (CDs) don’t see a lot of action and this is what makes them one of the best low-risk investments.
+CDs don't see a lot of action, and this is what makes them one of the best low-risk investments.

 At Rule 1, we think CDs are one of the easiest low-risk investments you can take for a test run.
-They don’t require you to be actively involved in the investing process, and as long as you have the time, they are a long-term investment that will provide you with a healthy payout once the terms of the CD have elapsed.
+They don't require you to be actively involved in the investing process.
+As long as you have the time, they are a long-term investment.
+It will provide you with a healthy payout once the terms of the CD have elapsed.

 High-Yield Savings Accounts

-Money in a savings account automatically earns interest—or more value (money when you think about it tangibly) that you pocket just for keeping your savings account active.
+Money in a savings account automatically earns interest.
+It even gives more value in your pocket just for keeping your savings account active.

 If you make just 1% interest on your savings annually, you have $100,000 in your account.
 Within just one year of building interest on your current savings, you'd earn an extra $1,000 in interest alone.

 And, it gets even better.
-Because compound interest builds upon itself to give you the most value for your money, the next year you would earn an additional 1% on the total from the year before (the original amount of money plus the interest that was earned the previous year).
+Compound interest builds upon itself to give you the most value for your money.
+As a result, the next year you would earn an additional 1% on the total from the year before (the original amount of money plus the interest that was earned the previous year).

 This is the easiest money you'll ever make.
 Opening a few traditional savings accounts and high-yield savings accounts will give compound interest the power to reward you for how much you're putting away for a rainy day.

-Dividend stocks are distributions of a company’s earnings to its shareholders.
-The rate of the distribution is determined by the board of directors and can be in the form of cash, stock, or property.
+Dividend stocks are distributions of a company's earnings to its shareholders.
+The rate of the distribution is determined by the board of directors.
+This can be in the form of cash, stock, or property.
 It is the money the company pays out to its shareholders in cash.

 At Rule #1 Investing, we think of dividend stocks as a return on capital instead of a 2-3% return on our investment each year.

 In other words, the goal is to lower our stock market investment risk each year by receiving dividend payments to reduce our basis.
-Our basis is directly correlated with the risk of owning that business, so if your basis goes down, so does your risk.
+Our basis is directly correlated with the risk of owning that business.
+If your basis goes down, so does your risk.

 And there you have it!